 Interview Guide May 02

-How to Apply for a Machine Learning Engineer Job at Amazon?
+How to Apply for a Data Scientist Job at Microsoft?

-As a part of the Amazon Machine Learning Engineer interview, you will need to go through multiple interview rounds.
-The interview process and questions may differ for different positions and roles.
+As a part of the Microsoft Data Scientist interview, you’ll will need to go through multiple interview rounds:

 Watch these videos

 The final stage of the interview process consists of multiple different interview rounds.
 Some of the rounds you can expect to face are:

 - Behavioral Interview: This interview round mostly focuses on conversational questions.
 The focus of this interview will be on understanding your values and how they align with the company's culture.
 You can expect questions such as "Tell me about a time when you had to work with a difficult team member," "What are your strengths and weaknesses?" and "What motivates you?".